Clear Pyrex 1915 to 1950: Casseroles, Round, Oval, Etc.

 By the late 1940s backstamps began to abandon the concept of multiple model numbers that indicate open baking dish versus covered casserole.
-In simplifying the numbering scheme, it becomes clear that lids begin with "6" (or "9") and casseroles start with "0", and the "B" and "C" suffixes essentially are redundant.
+In simplifying the numbering scheme, it becomes clear that lids begin with "6" (or "9") and casseroles start with "0", and the "B" & "C" suffixes are essentially redundant.

 Casseroles with Rounded Full-Width Handles:

 Casseroles were thoroughly modernized in 1950, with a smooth round shape top to bottom and rounded full-width handles.
 This familiar design has not changed significantly since its introduction and it still appears on store shelves today.
-Three sizes have been available in opal Pyrex, specifically 022, 023 & 024, and an additional size, 080 (8 oz), is found only in opal Pyrex.
+Three sizes have been available in opal Pyrex, specifically 022, 023 & 024, and an additional size, 080 (8 oz), was manufactured in opal Pyrex only.